prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 - Server Manager is a tool that helps manage server roles, features, and hardware resources.
 It provides a central place for viewing installed roles, checking status, and opening management tools.

-- While Server Manager is not Active Directory specific, it plays a major role in installing and managing AD DS and DNS roles.
+- While Server Manager is not AD specific, it plays a major role in installing and managing AD DS and DNS roles.

 ---